 Born in the Mediterranean island of Mallorca, Neil Manel Frau-Cortes is a musician, scholar, writer, and ritual leader.

-Author of numerous articles and books, Frau-Cortes has a PhD in Medieval Hebrew Literature (University of Girona, 2012), Lic. in Hebrew Linguistics (Central University of Barcelona, 1996), MA in Cantorial Studies and Jewish Music by Gratz College (2010), and an ordination by the Reconstructionist Rabbinical College (2010).
+Author of numerous articles and books, Frau-Cortes has a PhD in Medieval Hebrew Literature (University of Girona, 2012), MLS (University of Maryland, 2018), Lic. in Hebrew Linguistics (Central University of Barcelona, 1996), MA in Cantorial Studies and Jewish Music by Gratz College (2010), and an ordination by the Reconstructionist Rabbinical College (2010).